pam_krb5(7) 맨 페이지 - 윈디하나의 솔라나라

 that can be dynamically loaded to provide the necessary functionality

-upon demand.
-Its path is specified in the PAM configuration file.
+upon demand, as specified in the PAM configuration file.

 Kerberos Authentication Module